peteroupc/peteroupc.github.io/colorgen.md

 <a id=Dominant_Colors_of_an_Image></a>
 ## Dominant Colors of an Image

-There are several methods of finding the kind or kinds of colors that appear most prominently in a collection of colors (including a raster image).
+There are several methods of finding the kind or kinds of colors that appear most prominently in a raster image (or other color content data).

 **Averaging.**  To find the dominant color using this technique&mdash;
-- add all the colors (or a sample of them) in the collection of colors (for RGB colors, adding two or more colors means adding each of their components individually), then
+- add all the colors (or a sample of them) in the colors used in that image or data (for RGB colors, adding two or more colors means adding each of their components individually), then
 - divide the result by the number of colors (not necessarily unique colors) added this way.

 Note that for best results, this technique needs to be carried out with [_linear RGB colors_](#Linear_RGB_and_Companded_RGB).

-**[Color quantization](https://en.wikipedia.org/wiki/Color_quantization).** In this more complicated technique, the collection of colors is reduced to a small set of colors (for example, ten to twenty).
+**[Color quantization](https://en.wikipedia.org/wiki/Color_quantization).** In this more complicated technique, the colors used in that image or data are reduced to a small set of colors (for example, ten to twenty).
 The quantization algorithm is too complicated to discuss in the document.
 Again, for best results, color quantization needs to be carried out with [_linear RGB_ colors](#Linear_RGB_and_Companded_RGB).

 **Histogram binning.** To find the dominant colors using this technique (which is independent of color model):

 - Generate or furnish a list of colors that cover the space of colors well.
 This is the _color palette_.
 A good example is the list of ["Web safe colors"](#RGB_Colors_and_the_0_1_Format).
 - Create a list with as many zeros as the number of colors in the palette.
 This is the _histogram_.
-- For each color in the collection of colors, find the [nearest color](#Nearest_Colors) in the color palette to that pixel's color, and add 1 to the nearest color's corresponding value in the histogram.
+- For each color used in that image or data, find its [nearest color](#Nearest_Colors) in the color palette, and add 1 to the nearest color's corresponding value in the histogram.
 - Find the color or colors in the color palette with the highest histogram values, and return those colors as the dominant colors in the image.

 > **Notes:**